-There’s a lot of positivity out there – and that’s great.
+There’s a lot of stress out there – and that’s not great.

-There is more awareness and conversations now about mindfulness, depression and mental health issues than ever before – and that’s great.
+There is more awareness and conversations now about mindfulness, depression and mental health issues than ever before – and that is great.

 There’s a growing realisation that appearances are deceiving and while someone’s “on line” life may look amazing, scratch the surface and you find they’re only telling – or in some cases orchestrating a story.
 Who can blame people? – no one is going to search for ‘non perfect’ people to aspire to, or post pictures of themselves looking anything but what they view themselves as perfect.
 The fact is – that more people are becoming aware of the “smokes and mirrors” effects of social media – and that awareness is great.

 We are inherently fragile and deeply vulnerable.
 With this technology age ever more “connecting” people, we are actually becoming more and more disconnected from the truth – our truth, ourselves.